Russia

 In the west, it is a true European habitat, and this country contains 30,000-40,000 wolves, and 120,000 brown bears.
 It is also an important place for polar bears, though these are threatened as with the rest of their range.

-It is the only home of the Amur Leopard and Amur Tiger – while both have been near extinction in the last few decades, they are rebounding (though compared to their historic range, their recovery has barely started, and time will tell if the are allowed).
-Currently there is a little over 100 Amur Leopards, and 265-485 Amur tigers.
+The only home of the Amur leopard and the Amur tiger lies in the far east of Russia (both species also live in small areas in China – while both have been near extinction in the last few decades, they are rebounding (though compared to their historic range, their recovery has barely started, and time will tell if the are allowed).

-The Causican (Asia Minor) Leopard also hangs on though in small numbers.
+The Causican (Asia Minor) Leopard also hangs on though in small numbers – though given this animals total population is around 1100, few of these will live in Russia.

-Snow Leopards are also found.
+Snow Leopards are also found, with an estimated population of 150-200 within the country.
 Indeed the range of wildlife of this country is quite incredible

 Links to areas to visit will appear below.